google-github-actions/auth/docs/TROUBLESHOOTING.md

     Account on an attribute unless you map that value from the incoming GitHub OIDC token.

+1. Ensure you have the correct casing and capitalization.
+GitHub does not distinguish between "foobar" and "FooBar", but Google Cloud does.
+Ensure any **Attribute Conditions** use the correct capitalization.

 1. Check the specific error message that is returned.

     -   If the error message includes "failed to generate Google Cloud federated